mattshoe/kdux/docs/store.md

 - **Predictable**: State transitions only occur in response to actions dispatched through the store, ensuring that all state changes are intentional and controlled.
-- **Observable**: The store exposes the state as a `StateFlow`, allowing reactive components to observe and react to state changes in a consistent and efficient manner.
+- **Observable**: The store exposes the state as a `Flow`, allowing reactive components to observe and react to state changes in a consistent and efficient manner.
 - **Centralized**: All state transitions are handled by a single entity (the store), which makes it easier to reason about the application's behavior, debug issues, and track state changes over time.